quincyshadow/java-car-dealership/cars_overview.md

 | photo_url   | STRING    |
 | location_id | INT       |

+- For scalability and analytics, you might consider normalizing this data a little more into separate tables, however, it's not required.

 ## User Stories

 - As a user, I can see all of the cars with the year, make, model and the dealerships they are located at.